d-misra/SFND_Lidar_Obstacle_Detection/README.md

 # Sensor Fusion Self-Driving Car Course

+**Warning when cloning:** This repository is pretty heavy because the original creators chose to include Point Cloud Data files at [`src/sensors/data/pcd`](src/sensors/data/pcd); these files sum up to about 342 MB.

 <img src="media/ObstacleDetectionFPS.gif" width="700" height="400" />

 ### Welcome to the Sensor Fusion course for self-driving cars.